wp-plugins/si-contact-form/readme.txt

 = 1.7.5 =
 - (28 Aug 2009) Added Arabic Language (ar) - Translated by [Amine Roukh](http://amine27.zici.fr/)
-- CAPTCHA fix - Added Auto fail over to $use_gd_font if the PHP installation is configured without "--with-ttf".
+- CAPTCHA fix - Added Automatic fail over from TTF Fonts to GD Fonts if the PHP installation is configured without "--with-ttf".
-  Some users were reporting there was no error indicating this condition and the capcha was not working.
+  Some users were reporting there was no error indicating this TTF Fonts not supported condition and the captcha was not working.

 = 1.7.4 =
 - (28 Aug 2009) Updated Italian language